belvip/hands-onjava/Binary Search Tree/README.md

 This approach allows switching to different traversal implementations (like `InorderTraversalService`) without changing code in `MainApp` as long as they implement `TraversalService`.

 ### 3. Bean Injection for Node Tree Structure
-The `binaryTree()` method in `AppConfig` creates and returns a `Node` object representing the root of a binary tree, registered as a Spring bean.
+- The `binaryTree()` method in `AppConfig` creates and returns a `Node` object representing the root of a binary tree, registered as a Spring bean.
-In `MainApp`, we get this bean using `context.getBean(Node.class)`, which allows us to access the tree structure without directly instantiating `Node` in the `MainApp` class.
+- In `MainApp`, we get this bean using `context.getBean(Node.class)`, which allows us to access the tree structure without directly instantiating `Node` in the `MainApp` class.
+- The `BinarySearchTree` class creates and manages the binary tree structure.
+In `MainApp`, we get the `BinarySearchTree` bean using `context.getBean(BinarySearchTree.class)`, which allows us to access the tree structure without directly instantiating `Node` in the `MainApp` class.

 ---